DoctorLogicProduct/dltest/landing-pages/new-dental-patients-through-doctorlogic.md

   tagline:
   - headline: Built to power your practice growth
   headline: 'Digital Marketing For Medical Providers '
-  text: You need a partner who’s there to make your life simple and take the guesswork
+  text: You need a partner who’s there to make life simple and take the guesswork
     out of digital marketing.
 DoctorLogic is fully invested in your practice’s success.
     Our priority is you.
   bg_img: ''